yonkahlon/Zenject/README.md

 You can do this in Zenject out-of-the-box by executing the menu item `Edit -> Zenject -> Validate Current Scene` or simply hitting CTRL+SHIFT+V with the scene open that you want to validate.
 This will execute all installers for the current scene, with the result being a fully bound container.
 It will then iterate through the object graphs and verify that all bindings can be found (without actually instantiating any of them).
 Under the hood, this works by storing dummy objects in the container in place of actually instantiating your classes

-Note that if you want to use this feature (which I recommend as its very useful) then you should avoid instantiating new objects in your installers and executing other code that has similar side effects.

 ## <a id="scene-bindings"></a>Scene Bindings

 In many cases, you have a number of MonoBehaviour's that have been added to the scene within the Unity editor (ie. at editor time not runtime) and you want to also have these MonoBehaviour's added to the Zenject Container so that they can be injected into other classes.